Skip to content

 Python Version Management Solved

-Installing Python with uv has finally made it trivially easy to download and run arbitrary versions of the Python interpreter.
+Installing Python with uv makes it trivial to download and run arbitrary versions of the Python interpreter.
 Type uv python install 3.12 and you’re done.
-No homebrew complications, no pyenv configuration, no manual downloads.
+It bypasses platform package managers and pyenv configuration entirely.
 Switch between versions with uv python pin.
 The tool automatically downloads missing versions when needed.
 Understanding .python-version files becomes straightforward when uv handles the mechanics.

 Getting Started

-Install uv without requiring Python on your system.
-The installation guide covers all platforms.
-Then try creating your first project or running a simple script.
+uv does not require Python to be installed first.
+Follow the installation guide, then try creating your first project or running a simple script.

 Last updated on